Enginamics/stackoverflow_survey_analysis/README.md

 - requirements.txt
     - This file specifies the dependencies used by the project (see chapter [Installing](#installing) for more details)
 - ./data
-    - Folder to store the Stack Overflow survey data from 2020 and 2024 (see chapter [Installing](#installing) for more details)
+    - Folder to store the Stack Overflow survey data from 2020 to 2024 (see chapter [Installing](#installing) for more details)
 - ./doc
     - Folder which holds additional file(s) used by the documentation